-The uniform distinctions between the Union and Confederate soldiers were many, but the colors of their uniforms became the iconic identifier in Civil War lore.
+The uniform distinctions between the Union and Confederate soldiers were many, but the colors of their Civil War uniforms became the iconic identifier in historical lore.
 Simply saying “blue” and “gray” was enough to connect either side in both speeches and in stories, but it wasn’t always that way.

 At the beginning of the Civil War, as states seceded, officers and soldiers alike chose sides, and the United States fully split into two, many on both sides still wore the Union blue.
 After all, no one is going to throw away a good pair of trousers just because they’re the wrong color.